In this section

 If your child frequently experiences nausea and vomiting, your child’s doctor might recommend tests to determine the underlying cause.
 Tests vary depending on your child’s other symptoms and medical history, but they could include:

 The treatment plan also varies depending on your child’s diagnosis and the severity of your child’s symptoms, and it could include a combination of medication and lifestyle modifications.
-Gastric pacing is sometimes used to treat the chronic nausea associated with autonomic disorders, motility disorders and gastroparesis.
+Neurostimulation is sometimes used to treat the chronic nausea associated with autonomic disorders, motility disorders such as gastroparesis and cyclic vomiting syndrome.
 The severe vomiting episodes associated with cyclic vomiting syndrome may require sedation and IV hydration.
-Cognitive behavior therapy can also help children cope with the stress of chronic nausea and vomiting.
+Behavioral interventions such as cognitive behavioral therapy can also help children cope with the stress of chronic nausea and vomiting.

 Make an appointment